andriusgalikas/healthier-kindergartens/README.md

 ## UserOccurrence

 The UserOccurrence model is designed to prevent Users from repeating a Todo with a 'recurring' iteration type within the defined frequency defined for the aforementioned Todo.
 For example, if a Todo has a 'recurring' iteration type and a 'weekly' frequency, they cannot perform the Todo more than once a week.

+# Troubleshooting

+When stripe or rollbar causes error in the initial migration, temporarily comment out the codes in their respective files in the config/, and run the migration.